simplysparsh/BabyMusic-AI/docs/backend.md

 Edge Functions provide serverless compute capabilities close to the user.

+### Edge Function Token Management and Error Handling

+Supabase Edge Functions use JWT tokens for authentication, which can be subject to early drops if tokens become stale.
+The application implements several strategies to prevent disruptions:

+- **Token Freshness**: The client automatically refreshes authentication tokens every 10 minutes, well before the default 1-hour expiration
+- **Pre-call Refresh**: Critical operations force a token refresh before invoking Edge Functions
+- **Error Recovery**: Failed calls due to authentication issues trigger automatic token refresh and retry
+- **Timeout Detection**: A timeout system prevents the UI from blocking indefinitely on stuck requests
+- **Graceful Degradation**: Fallback paths allow non-critical operations to proceed even if Edge Functions are temporarily unavailable

+These mechanisms ensure reliable communication with Edge Functions, particularly important for long user sessions involving music playback.

 ### `piapi-webhook`

 -   **Purpose:** Handles incoming webhooks from the PIAPI.ai service after song generation is complete.